JonasReubelt/PeeEmTee/doc/contribute.rst

 Contribute
 ==========

-You want to hack new features into ``foo`` or are just here to fix a bug?
+You want to hack new features into ``peeemtee`` or are just here to fix a bug?
 Great!